 The AAO office usually provides initial findings within 45 days of an appeal being lodged.
 The appeals process as a whole should result in a final decision with six months.

-The grounds for refusal may indicate issues with your original application that would not meet the appeals criteria but instead would need to be addressed as part of a new E2 visa application.
+The grounds for refusal may indicate issues with your original application that would need to be addressed as part of any new E2 visa application.
 Again, take advice to ensure that your new application resolves any issues identified in the original refused application.

 To reapply, you will need to file a new I-129 petition and make an appointment at the consulate in your home country.
 You will also need to pay the relevant fees again.